-Hi Rosanna, First you have to figure out if this is really about school or if it’s indicative of a control issue.
-One of the ways to tell is if the ‘control’ aspect shows up anywhere else in his relationship with you.
-Ask yourself questions like the following.
-Does he refuse to do anything else?
-Is he controlling over which story to read at night or where to read it, what to eat and when etc. If you think this is a control issue I’d encourage you to utilize my behaviour intervention service.
+Hi Rosanna, First, you have to figure out if this is really about school or if it’s indicative of a control issue.
+One of the ways to tell is if the “control” aspect shows up anywhere else in his relationship with you.
+Ask yourself questions like the following: Does he refuse to do anything else?
+Is he in charge of which story to read at night or where to read it, what to eat and when, and so on?If you think this is a control issue, I’d encourage you to utilize my behaviour intervention service.

-The reason I say that, is I look at what you’ve done in order to get rid of this problem.
-It looks like lots of things but none of them stuck.
+The reason I say that is because I look at what you’ve done to get rid of this problem.
+It looks like lots of things, but none of them stuck.
 Whenever you waffle and the more you experiment with different things, the more you send a message that you are concerned about this problem but you’re not sure what to do about it and are lost.

 If this isn’t about what a miserable time he’s having in school and you’ve determined it’s a control issue, the next step is to allow him to see how his intransigence is affecting other people outside the narrow sphere of the family.
 He may only be six, but he’s not too old to learn one of his first lessons in the wider world.
 Far too many people these days create emotionally fragile children because they sweep away problems before the children have a chance to learn from them.
-By trying to forestall any problem and prevent natural consequences from occurring, they limit the growth of their child’s maturity.
-In your case, your son has had lots of warnings and by the sounds of things, you’ve given him a decent opportunity to come around.
-He hasn’t, so don’t be afraid to let natural consequences take their place.
+They limit their child’s maturity by attempting to prevent any problems and thus stopping the natural consequences of those actions from occurring.

 For more help with your parenting, please visit my parenting services page.

 Is risk taking good?
 Find out why Annie the Nanny thinks taking risks is one of the most important aspects of parenting.